Obstructive Sleep Apnea

-Sleep apnea happens when a person stops breathing during sleep.
-It is usually caused by something obstructing, or blocking, the upper airway.
-This is known as obstructive sleep apnea (OSA).
+Sleep apnea is when a person stops breathing during sleep.
+It usually happens because something obstructs, or blocks, the upper airway.
+This is called obstructive sleep apnea (AP-nee-uh).

 When we sleep, our muscles relax.
 This includes the muscles in the back of the throat that help keep the airway open.
 In obstructive sleep apnea, these muscles can relax too much and block the airway, making it hard to breathe.

-This is especially true if someone has enlarged tonsils or adenoids (germ-fighting tissues at the back of the nasal cavity), which can block the airway during sleep.
-In fact, enlarged tonsils and adenoids are the most common cause of OSA in kids.
+This is especially true if someone has large tonsils or adenoids, which can block the airway during sleep.

 - a family history of OSA

 - being overweight

 - medical conditions such as Down syndrome or cerebral palsy

-- defects in the structures of the mouth, jaw, or throat that can narrow the airway
+- problems of the mouth, jaw, or throat that narrow the airway

 - a large tongue, which can fall back and block the airway during sleep

 When breathing stops, oxygen levels in the body drop and carbon dioxide levels rise.
-This usually triggers the brain to briefly wake us up so that the airway reopens.
+This usually triggers the brain to wake us up to breathe.
 Most of the time, this happens quickly and we go right back to sleep without knowing we woke up.

 Signs of obstructive sleep apnea in kids include:

-- snoring, often associated with pauses, snorts, or gasps
+- snoring, often with pauses, snorts, or gasps

 - heavy breathing while sleeping

 - very restless sleep and sleeping in unusual positions

-- bedwetting (especially if a child previously stayed dry at night)
+- bedwetting (especially if a child had stayed dry at night)